Arashi-J/Arashi-J/README.md

-- 👋 Hi, I’m @Arashi-J
+- 👋 Hi, I’m Juan Perez, Angular Developer
-- 👀 I’m interested in work as Python or Vue.
+- 👀 I’m interested in work as Angular Developer or Python.
-- 🌱 I’m currently learning Python and Vue.
+- 🌱 I’m currently learning Angular and Python.
 - 💞️ My native language is spanish, but i speak english as well, not that good yet though.
 - 📫 my email is: juandp2294@gmail.com.